dist1ll/pomcpp/README.md

 All tests passed (1 assertion in 1 test case)

 ```
+You can also directly run the test-binaries.
+For a list of command line arguments
+see the Catch2 CLI docs (or run `./test --help`).
+Here are some typical examples
+I use a lot:

 | Command | What it does |
 | ------- | ------------ |